A City Built for Walking

 Architect Jože Plečnik shaped much of the city’s riverside feel.
 Look for human-scale design moments—colonnades, bridges, and subtle geometry that makes the center feel cohesive.

-Planning note: if you want the most up-to-date market details (special events, seasonal changes), check the official page before you visit.Ljubljana Central Market ↗
+Planning note: for the latest market details (special events, seasonal changes), the official page is the handiest place to glance.Ljubljana Central Market ↗

 Exploring Tips